Alfresco/acs-packaging/docs/query-accelerator.md

 3. Start the new installation of Alfresco.

-4. The denormalised tables will be created and populated by the end of the installation startup.
+4. The denormalized tables will be created and populated by the end of the installation startup.

 ## How to set-up the Query Accelerator for an existing Alfresco installation